 2013 – Alex Fishburn is contacted by recipient of his bone marrow donation; Alex is 200th LifeStream donor to be “matched” with a patient in need.

 2014 – Vendy Martin becomes first female LifeStream donor to reach 100 gallons in blood donations.
 William Dodge also joins “100-gallon donor club.”

-Affiliation agreement between Blood Systems and LifeStream takes effect; Desert Blood Services becomes part of LifeStream family.
+Affiliation agreement between Vitalant, formerly known as Blood Systems, and LifeStream takes effect; Desert Blood Services becomes part of LifeStream family.

 2015 – International attention focuses on LifeStream service area as terrorist attack strikes Inland Regional Center, San Bernardino on December 2.
 Emergency orders for blood exceeds 300 units; LifeStream immediately packs and distributes units to assist victims.
 Twenty-two wounded in attack all survive.